Industry Analyses — Exegens® Strategic Kaizen

 Metals

 The process-continuous nature of metals production makes traditional OEE-based improvement insufficient.
-Strategic Kaizen addresses the flow-level CLW architecture — connecting energy cost, yield rate, scrap recovery, and transition losses into a unified financial governance system governed by takt profit.
+Strategic Kaizen addresses the flow-level CLW architecture — connecting energy cost, yield rate, scrap recovery, and transition losses into a unified financial governance system.

 PLW-3 Energy PLW-4 Scrap/Yield TRL-3 Process Continuity Energy-Critical